+44 20 8123 6265

-Kathleen Newland is Co-Founder of the Migration Policy Institute and directs MPI's program on Migrants, Migration, and Development; she also leads the Institute's refugee protection work.
+Kathleen Newland is a Senior Fellow and Co-Founder of the Migration Policy Institute.
 Her focus is on the relationship between migration and development, the governance of international migration, and refugee protection.
 She is also the Founding Director of the International diaspora Engagement Alliance (IdEA) during its incubation phase at MPI from 2011-13; IdEA was established as a partnership among MPI, the State Department, and U.S. Agency for International Development.
 She is a Member of the MPI Board of Trustees.

 Previously, at the Carnegie Endowment for International Peace, she was a Senior Associate and then Co-Director of the International Migration Policy Program (1994-01).
-She sits on the Boards of Overseers of the International Rescue Committee and the boards of directors of USA for UNHCR, the Stimson Center, Kids in Need of Defense (KIND), and the Foundation for The Hague Process on Migrants and Refugees.
-She also serves on MPI’s Board of Trustees and is a Chair Emerita of the Women's Commission for Refugee Women and Children.
+She sits on the Board of Overseers of the International Rescue Committee and the boards of directors of USA for UNHCR, the Stimson Center, Kids in Need of Defense (KIND), and the Foundation for The Hague Process on Migrants and Refugees.
+She also is a Chair Emerita of the Women's Commission for Refugee Women and Children.

 Ms. Newland is author or editor of eight books, including Developing a Road Map for Engaging Diasporas in Development: A Handbook for Policymakers and Practitioners in Home and Host Countries (MPI and International Organization for Migration, 2012); Diasporas: New Partners in Global Development Policy (MPI, 2010); No Refuge: The Challenge of Internal Displacement (United Nations, 2003); and The State of the World’s Refugees (UN High Commissioner for Refugees, 1993).
 She has also written 17 shorter monographs as well as numerous policy papers, articles, and book chapters.